The One That Got Away (Modern Family): Plot

-Phil (Ty Burrell) runs into his old college nemesis, Glen (Rob Huebel), while at the mall with Gloria and Lily.
+Phil (Ty Burrell) runs into his old college nemesis, Glen Whipple (Rob Huebel), while at the mall with Gloria and Lily.
 When Glen keeps making fun of him, he decides to make him think that Gloria is his wife.
-Glen gets impressed when he sees Gloria but he tells Phil that he was thinking he had married Claire and that he was jealous of him back in college because he was dating her.
-Phil realizes how lucky he is for having Claire and after going back home he tells her all the time.
+Glen gets impressed when he sees Gloria, but he tells Phil that he was thinking he had married Claire and that he was jealous of him back in college because he was dating her.
+Phil realizes how lucky he is for having Claire and smothers her with affection at the party.

-Haley (Sarah Hyland), Alex (Ariel Winter) and Luke (Nolan Gould) want to do a special gift for their grandfather; a video with all the family talking about Jay and wishing him happy birthday.
-The material they have though is not the best and Luke says he will edit it to make something awesome.
+Haley (Sarah Hyland), Alex (Ariel Winter) and Luke (Nolan Gould) plan to compile a video of the whole family talking about Jay and wishing him happy birthday.
+However, the material they have is insufficient, and Luke promises to edit it and make it presentable.

 At the end of the episode, the whole family is at Jay and Gloria's home for the birthday dinner.
-Jay's day at the lake is ruined, Stella drops the cake on the floor and the presents Jay gets are not the ones someone was expecting.
-Luke wants to save the day with the special video but when he plays it no one likes it and it leaves Jay with a headache.
-Finally, Manny is the one who saves the party who tried to make Jay's wish about fishing come true at the house's pool.
+Jay's day at the lake is ruined, Stella drops the cake on the floor and the presents Jay receives are not as they intended.
+Luke presents the special video, but no one likes it, and it leaves Jay with a headache.
+Finally, Manny saves the party by making Jay's wish about fishing come true by putting a rowboat in their pool.

 The episode ends with Mitchell telling Cameron that he wants a second kid.
-Cameron immediately agrees asking if they could get a boy this time.
+Cameron immediately agrees, asking if they could adopt a boy this time.